 It has long been used by Aboriginal and Torres Strait Islander peoples to explore and express ideas, tell stories, and pass on information.
 Using art as a vehicle for learning can assist students to investigate social realities, explore complex themes and issues and express their ideas creatively.
 Below is some information about different types of Aboriginal art and artists, some suggested activities and tips to create artwork entries for this year’s challenge.

-Below are some of our Art activities and lesson plans – For Under One Sky: Yesterday, Today and Forever activities click here.
+Below are some of our Art activities and lesson plans – For From River to Sea: Our Island Home activities click here.

 What do you think of when you think of “Aboriginal Art”?
 For many, the image that comes to mind is of the Western Desert style of dot paintings.
 The truth is Aboriginal art comes in a range of forms and styles – there is no single “type” of Aboriginal art.
 An artwork will look very different depending on where it was made, when it was made, what it is about and the artist themselves.
 When we look at an artwork it is always important to think about the artist’s aim when they created it.
 In other words, “why was this artwork made?” or “what is the artist trying to say?”.
 For example, many artworks by Aboriginal and Torres Strait Islander people focus on their relationship with the land and connection to Country.
 Often when we create art, we are showing something about our own identity and what is important to us.
 Aboriginal and Torres Strait Islander artists today may choose to work in a more traditional or modern styles of art making.